Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Introduction

-With the rapid evolution of AI and the enormous bulks of data generated by pervasive devices, conventional wisdom resorts to centralized cloud servers for analytics.
 However, this approach is no longer sustainable as it introduces several challenges: (1) the appearance of a new breed of services and the advent of delay-sensitive technologies spanning from self-driving cars to Virtual and Augmented Reality (VR/AR), make the cloud-approaches inadequate for AI tasks due to the long transmission delays.
 More precisely, the aforementioned applications are real-time and cannot allow any additional latency or connectivity loss.
 For example, autonomous cars sending camera frames to remote servers need to receive prompt inferences to detect potential obstacles and apply brakes \cite{autonomousCars,autonomousCars2}.
-Besides, the delay variance is also very important in interactive IoT applications such as visuo-haptic perceptions and VR to avoid motion sickness \cite{VR2}.
-Other examples are the voice assistant applications (e.g., Siri and Alexa) that should parse the user’s request and answer its query instantly, and the Unmanned Aerial Vehicles (UAVs) that should sense and react rapidly in hazardous environments, even if the network is unavailable \cite{UAV3}.
 Sending data to cloud servers may not satisfy the latency requirements of the real-time applications.
 Particularly, experiments in \cite{Amazon} demonstrated that executing a computer vision task on a camera frame offloaded to an Amazon server takes more than 200 ms. (2) In addition to latency, privacy presents a major concern for cloud-based AI approaches.
 In fact, end-users are typically reluctant to upload their private data to cloud servers (e.g., photos or audios), as they can be highly exposed to cyber risks, malicious attacks, or disclosures.
 Among the most popular breaches reported in the 21st century, we can cite the Marriott attack revealed in 2018 and affecting 500 million customers and Equifax breach recorded in 2017 and affecting 147 million users \cite{breach}.
 (3) A tremendous number of AI tasks, involving unstructured and bandwidth-intensive data, needs to be transferred across the Wide Area Network (WAN), which poses huge pressure on the network infrastructure having varying quality.
 (4) In the same context, offloading the data to remote servers encounters also scalability issues, as the access to the cloud can become a bottleneck when the number of data sources increases, particularly if some devices import irrelevant and noisy inputs.
 (5) Nowadays, Explainable AI (XAI) \cite{XAI1} has become extremely popular, aiming to enhance the transparency of learning and detect prediction errors.
 However, consigning AI tasks to the cloud makes the whole process a black-box vis-a-vis the end-user, and prevents model decomposability and debugging.